-While maps show the locations of Prime Farmland within Cherry County.
-However, the amount of these two classifications are very limited.
+The map located in the Appendices shows the location of Prime Farmland within Cherry County and the amount of these two classifications are very limited.
 Farmland of Statewide Importance makes up a total of 20,725.4 acres or 0.54% of the total county; while Prime, if drained had 47,307.7 acres or 1.23% of the entire county.
 All together, Prime Farmland makes up only 1.77% of Cherry County.